Garh Panchkot Circuit Tour

 The island was nicely decorated with several seating options, slip and slides etc. we enjoyed spending time over there and took photographs.

 With the vicinity of water and nature, we got busy with throwing pebbles in water.

-After enjoying at the green isle for about 30 minutes, we started returning.
-We saw other people coming for the island in country and speed boats.
+After enjoying the green isle for about 30 minutes, we started returning.
+We saw other people coming for the island at their country and speed boats.
 The speed-boat did not stop at the island, just took a round of it and returned to the base.
 The boatman asked for a little extra money for showing another island, known as ‘Titanic‘.
 But, we were not interested due to the scorching sun.

 Finally, we returned to the ghat.
 The boatman was happy with a tip of Rs.
 30. We came back to hotel, took bathe, got ready and checked out.
 We visited nearby Kalyaneswari temple and then took a bus to Asansol bus stop.
 Near the bus stop, we finished our lunch followed by lassi at Hotel Midos.
 The food was low-quality and expensive.
 We took a bus again to reach Asansol station, but it was walking distance.

-We had our returning train ASN-KGP Passanger by 5 o’clock in the afternoon and hence, we again started paying cards at the platform where the train was expected to come.
+We had our returning train ASN-KGP Passenger by 5 o’clock in the afternoon and hence, we again started paying cards at the platform where the train was expected to come.
 The train came in scheduled time and we set for our campus.